 Skip to main content

-Free Hip Roof Waste Factor Calculator: Estimate Costs & Materials
+Hip Roof Waste Factor Calculator

 A hip roof requires diagonal cuts along all four ridges, generating massive amounts of triangular off-fall.
 If you use a standard 10% gable waste factor on a hip roof, your crew will run short.
 Use this calculator to apply a true hip roof waste factor (typically 15% or higher) to your measurement.